brainlife/app-hcp-acpc-alignment/README.md

 ## Output

-The two main output of this App is an ACPC-aligned t1.nii.gz.
+The main output of this App is an ACPC-aligned t1.nii.gz.

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.